pbuckner/x-plane_plugins/XPython/docs/source/development/modules/timers.rst

   Run function until stopped.
 First execution is after ``delay`` seconds (which may be 0), and each subsequent execution is after ``interval`` seconds.
-Tis does not return any value.
+It does not return any value.
 You can stop this timer by passing the same callback ``func`` to :py:func:`stop_timer`::

     >>> run_timer(func, 0, 5)